guardian/support-frontend/support-frontend/nginx/README.md

 # Support™ NGINX

 #### Installing NGINX

-- nginx will be installed and configured by running [setup.sh](setup.sh) script from the root of the `support-frontend` project:
+- nginx will be installed and configured by running the setup script from the root the project:

 ```
-./setup.sh
+pnpm setup
 ```

 #### Running nginx

 ```
 sudo nginx
 ```